bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 >
 > BibLaTeX is a more modern and flexible package (compared to the `natbib` package and `BibTeX` engine) primarily based on the `biber` backend engine.
 The `.bib` file for `biblatex` is a little different than the one for `bibtex`.
 Use a citation manager to generate a `biblatex` compatible file directly.
 I use Zotero with the `Better BibTeX` plugin and export my `.bib` with the `Better BibLaTeX` compatible format.

-- To change the default form of the bibliography (currently, `Nature` style), look for the following command and change the options based on your need and/or preference.
+- To change the default form of the bibliography (currently, a modified `Nature` style is activated), look for the following command and change the options based on your need and/or preference.
 Depending on the discipline, you may need to use different citation formats such as IEEE, ACM, APA, ACS, AIP/ APS, AMS, MLA, etc. As an example, APA and IEEE styles are also shown in the template as well (commented).
 Customization can be done by changing options within `[ ... ]` of the following command.
     ``` latex
     \usepackage[ ... ]{biblatex}
     ```